SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 of :math:`h^{-2} = 0.6777^{-2} = 2.1773` is missing in the paper.

-The Magnesium yields from SNII have also been doubled since the original EAGLE simulations were run.
+The Magnesium yields from SNII have also been doubled since the original EAGLE simulations were run and the minimal mass for SNII stars has been raised to 8 solar masses (from 6).